-This paper proposes a controller for intuitively teleoperating a bipedal robot through a pair of inexpensive, handheld 3- dimensional (3D) pointing devices, as in Fig. 1.
-The two pointing devices correspond to the two feet of the robot.
-The controller allows for what we call a step-by-step teleoperation scheme, in which the user manipulates the foot motion at every step of walking.
-In the double support phase, lifting one pointing device leads to its corresponding foot being lifted.
-In the single support phase, the user commands the swing-foot position relative to the support-foot position through the corresponding pointing device.
+This paper proposes a controller for intuitively teleoperating a humanoid robot through a pair of inexpensive, hand-held 3-DOF haptic devices, as in Fig. 1.
+The haptic devices are used only as pointing devices without force feedback.
+The controller is for what we call a step-by-step teleoperation scheme, in which the user manipulates the swing-foot motion at every step of walking.
+In the single support phase, the user commands the swing foot position relative to the support foot through the corresponding haptic device.
 It allows the user to make the robot walk across obstacles in complex environments by carefully moving the swing foot and choosing suitable footholds.
-The scheme is designed to allow the user to teleoperate the robot without force feedback, which would cause stability problems especially when there is a communication delay between the devices and the robot.
+This scheme has been introduced in the previous publications [13, 14] from our research group, in which some preliminary control techniques have been proposed.
+This scheme would be seen as advantageous over previous schemes such as [7-12] in terms of the hardware cost and the physical burden to the user, and also in terms of the maneuverability of the swing foot on rough terrain.